20+ Thyroid-friendly Snack Ideas

 - Paleo Treats: When you're looking for something sweet and chocolatey, Paleo Treats are just the ticket.
 They have a collection of amazing clean treats you can order by the dozen.
 My fave is the Bandito, which is like a peanut butter cup made with almonds.
 Ingredients: Almond flour, roasted almond butter, coconut oil, honey, cacao butter, flax meal, dried unsweetened coconut, cacao powder, vanilla extract, sea salt.
 Give them a try for 10% off when you use the coupon code THYROIDREFRESH.

 There you have it!
-Thyroid-friendly snack ideas to keep you satiated and on track, no matter how busy your week is.
+Over 20 thyroid-friendly snack ideas to keep you satiated and on track, no matter how busy your week is.
 I hope it helps and comes in handy next time you need a snack in your pack, feel a case of the hangries coming on, are trying to avoid gas station snacks on your next road trip, or just need something quick.
 Hope it helps!